-The Fund may invest in foreign securities which take the form of sponsored and unsponsored American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), European Depositary Receipts ("EDRs") or other similar instruments representing securities of foreign issuers (together, "Depositary Receipts").
+The Fund may invest in foreign securities which take the form of sponsored and unsponsored American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), European Depositary Receipts ("EDRs"), Global Depositary Notes ("GDNs") or other similar instruments representing securities of foreign issuers (together, "Depositary Receipts").
 ADRs represent the right to receive securities of foreign issuers deposited in a domestic bank or a correspondent bank.
 ADRs are traded on domestic exchanges or in the U.S. over-the-counter market and, generally, are in registered form.
 EDRs and GDRs are receipts evidencing an arrangement with a non-U.S. bank similar to that for ADRs and are designed for use in the non-U.S. securities markets.
-EDRs and GDRs are not necessarily quoted in the same currency as the underlying security.
+EDRs and GDRs are not necessarily quoted in the same currency as the underlying security.GDNs are issued by a bank or other depository and evidence ownership of a debt security denominated in local currency.
+GDNs generally mirror the terms (e.g., interest rate, maturity date, credit rating, etc.) of particular local currency-denominated bonds, though they are traded, settled and paid in U.S. dollars.